New Techniques for obtaining Schubert-type formulas for Hamiltonian manifolds: The Hamiltonian cone

-\begin{remark} \rm Let $J \colon TM \to TM$ be a complex structure on $M$; the {\bf K\"ahler cone} of $M$ is the set of classes in $H^2(M;\R)$ which can be represented by a compatible symplectic form.
-If the complex structure is $T$-invariant then -- by averaging -- we can represent every such class by an invariant symplectic form.
-Hence if $H^1(M;\R) = 0$ the K\"ahler cone is a subset of the Hamiltonian cone.
-A analogous statement holds if $J$ is an almost complex structure.
+\begin{remark} \rm Assume that the torus $T$ acts on a compact manifold $M$, preserving a complex structure $J \colon TM \to TM.$ If the fixed set is empty the Hamiltonian cone $\Hh$ is empty, so assume that $M^T \neq \emptyset$.
+The {\bf K\"ahler cone} of $M$ is the set of classes in $H^2(M;\R)$ which can be represented by a compatible symplectic form.
+Since $T$ is compact, we can represent every such class by an invariant symplectic form by averaging.
+Moreover, by Frankel's theorem, the action is always Hamiltonian.
+Hence, the K\"ahler cone is a subset of the Hamiltonian cone.
+(Note that Lemma~\ref{cone} is obvious if $[\omega']$ is in the K\"ahler cone containing $[\omega]$.)
+Analogous statements hold if $J$ is an almost complex structure and $H^1(M;\R) = 0$.

 Note also that the K\"ahler cone is convex because any convex combination of compatible symplectic forms is itself a compatible symplectic form.
 In contrast, a convex combination of arbitrary symplectic forms may or may not be symplectic. \end{remark}